 North Campus - This course may be used as the 3rd unit of science to meet diploma requirements for a Regents Diploma.
 The course may not be used for Regents credit.
 This course is the study of the principles and practice of clinical laboratory medicine, including approaching the patient, professional ethics, laboratory procedures, and the ECG technique.
 Use of technology to develop standard curves and determine clinical parameters like glucose and/or hemoglobin is studied.
 Students will prepare Levi-Jennings control charts, including determination of the mean, median, mode, standard deviation, and coefficient of variation configurations.
-Students will learn laboratory techniques in basic hematology using simulated human specimens, microbiology using non-pathogenic organisms, and immunology using simulated human specimens.
+Students will learn laboratory techniques in basic hematology using simulated human specimens.
 Research in health care professions, interaction with guest speakers of healthcare professions and site visits to hospital departments are included.
 Correlated with lectures are readings and laboratory exercises to develop independent study.
 This is aligned with the Health Care Pathway at NFA North Campus.
 Students may be eligible for a certificate as a Medical Assistant.